 When I friend sent me a link to this youtube video, I watched and I laughed.
-I thought the satire was right-on.
-Please watch (be aware that the language is a little "colorful").
+I thought the satire about Breaking News: Do We Trust It was right-on.
+Please watch (be aware that the language is a little “colorful”).

 Did you laugh?
 Why?